Today was the first day of school here in Virginia Beach.

 Hello.
 I am Sam’s father.

-Some of Sam's food choices may be confusing.
+Some of Sam’s food choices may be confusing.
 Allow me to present the example of the regular, unfrosted, room temperature Pop-Tart.
 These are normally prepared and served as if they were frozen warm toast.
-I would suggest not mentioning the frosting, as we are not currently aware of the political status of whatever that is growing behind the toaster, after he has scraped the frosting off any number of room temperature pop tarts.
-Last time it was checked, it seemed to have organized itself in a bicameral legislature, but there was the possibly of a civil war brewing between the assorted other toppings.
+I would suggest not mentioning the frosting, as we are not currently aware of the political status of whatever is growing behind the toaster as a result of Same scraping the frosting off any number of frosted room temperature pop tarts.
+Last time it was checked, it seemed to have organized itself in a bicameral legislature, but there was the possibly of a civil war brewing between the frosting and the assorted other pop tart toppings.
 Sam has taken this state of affairs quite personally, having envisioned a somewhat more delegated socialist anti-nationalist political regime.
 He is currently working tirelessly with representatives of both sides of the frosting, attempting to negotiate a lasting peace with all ingredients treated fairly and equitably.
 The recent amnesty offered to all sugar crystals after their somewhat explosive attempts to form a breakaway republic is a testament to his dedication to this process.

-Beyond the his capabilities in the previously mentioned sticky (as in frosting) political situation, Sam is willing to try any food from anywhere on this planet, and possibly any thing he can imagine as food on any other planet appropriate for carbon-nitrogen lifeforms.
-I do believe that he has finally learned his lesson about attempting to recreate the cuisine of silicon-based life on a planet that he may not entirely imagined one evening.
+Beyond his capabilities in the previously mentioned sticky (as in frosting) political situation, Sam is willing to try any food from anywhere on this planet, and possibly any thing he can imagine as food on any other planet appropriate for carbon-nitrogen lifeforms.
+I do believe that he has finally learned his lesson about attempting to recreate the cuisine of silicon-based life on a planet that he may not have entirely imagined one evening (almost, but not quite entirely).
 There is one small caveat, please provide snacks other than popcorn.
 Same has recently come out against popcorn, stating something quite definitive about the polling numbers along his gum line being at an all time low.

 I look forward to working with you and Sam’s other teachers.
 I fully expect that we can quickly establish a counterinsurgency when he is least expecting this.